 Should there be any future modifications to this project which have the potential to affect any land use, water use, or natural resource of the Louisiana coastal zone, please provide additional consistency determinations as appropriate to ensure compliance with the LCRP.

-If you have any questions concerning this determination please contact Jeff Harris of the Consistency Section at
+If you have any questions concerning this determination please contact Jeff Harris of the Consistency Section at (225) 342-7949 or Jeff.harris@la.gov.

 Sincerely,